DirectoryTree/LdapRecord-Docs/active-directory/users.md

 ## Creation {#creation}

 Let's walk through the basics of user creation for Active Directory.
-There are some requirement you must know prior to creation:
+There are some requirements you must know prior to creation:

 Requirement |
 --- |